-- Hostile work environment harassment is distinct from workplace discrimination–but the two can easily be confused with each other and often go hand-in-hand.1
+- Hostile work environment harassment is distinct from workplace discrimination, but the two often go hand-in-hand.1

-HWE harassing is basically a form of workplace bullying.
+HWE harassment is basically a form of workplace bullying.
 When bullying rises to the level of harassment, then you have the right to take legal action under the California Fair Employment and Housing Act (the “FEHA”).3

 Workplace bullying qualifies as a hostile workplace harassment when both of the following are true:

 - The behavior involves or is because of a protected trait (such as gender, race, age, etc.); and